wizcamp/wizcamp-realms-demo/session-guides/SESSION-02.md

 ### Using DevTools

-1. **Open DevTools**: Press F12 or right-click → Inspect
+1. **Open** DevTools by pressing F12 or right-clicking → Inspect
-2. **Find Components tab**: Look for "Components" next to Console, Network, etc.
+2. **Find** Components tab by looking for "Components" next to Console, Network, etc.
-3. **Explore your app**: Click on components in the tree to see their props
+3. **Explore** your app by clicking on components in the tree to see their props
-4. **Inspect GameButton**: Find your GameButton component and see the text, onClick, and variant props!
+4. **Inspect** GameButton by finding your GameButton component and see the text, onClick, and variant props!